top of page

 Worried about taking your puppy out prior to the third round of shots?
 Don't be, as long as you take common sense precautions.
 Read more from the American Veterinary Society of Animal Behavior.
 The risk of anxious and aggressive behavior as an adult dog due to under-socialization or poor socialization is much higher than the risk of disease if you are being cautious.

 Think of it this way - if you force a puppy to interact with something or someone, you are flooding the pup and possibly making him more fearful.
-It would be like taking a child who is afraid of water and throwing him in the pool, then watching him drown, and pulling him out just in time.
-That would not make the child comfortable in water, right?
+It would be like taking a child who is afraid of water and throwing him in the pool, then watching him drown and pulling him out just in time.
+That would not make the child comfortable in the water, right?
 In fact, he might panic near water in the future.
-With a little bit of thoughtful effort, you can raise a puppy who is as resilient and comfortable in the world as possible based on his personality and genetics.
+With a bit of thoughtful effort, you can raise a puppy who is as resilient and comfortable in the world as possible based on his personality and genetics.

-552 views0 comments
+575 views0 comments

 Recent Posts